k21971/EvilHack/doc/evilhack-changelog.md

 - Small tweak to Draugr eating feedback
 - Prevent phasing in more areas of the Sanctum
 - Fix: unaligned priests were hostile to Draugr II
+- Abused pets can turn hostile when untamed